Kong/docs.konghq.com/app/konnect/dev-portal/index.md

 ## Customization

 {{site.konnect_short_name}} has built-in customization options for managing the Dev Portal so that you can build a consistent experience for the consumers of your API.
-Customizing your Dev Portal to reflect the likeness of your brand can help convince Developers to create applications with your services.
-With {{site.konnect_short_name}}, you don’t need to have knowledge of any web frameworks, because you customize everything from the application. {{site.konnect_short_name}} also has built-in themes if customization is not your immediate priority.
+Customizing your Dev Portal to reflect the likeness of your brand can help convince developers to create applications with your services.
+With {{site.konnect_short_name}}, you can customize everything from the application, {{site.konnect_short_name}} also offers pre-built themes.

 For more information please read our doc on [customization](/konnect/dev-portal/customization/).